Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 If you have a passion for art, you might be interested in attending the London Art Fair this January.

-Each year, the London Art Fair welcomes over 100 leading galleries specialising in modern and contemporary art.
-Selected from both the UK and abroad, these galleries represent some of the best established and emerging artists in this field.
+Each year, the London Art Fair welcomes over 120 leading galleries specialising in modern and contemporary art.
+Selected from both the UK and abroad, these galleries represent some of the most established artists in the world, as well as new emerging artists.

 If you’re in the mood to shop and eat good food this January, why not head to the award-winning St George’s Market in Belfast?